 Even then, on seeing the speed readings (above), it surprised me how fast I could hack into the wind at 2.5–3mph, admittedly with some effort (needed to keep the kayak pointed ahead).
 Coming back with the big sail I only got over 5mph a couple of times, and often moved barely more than upwind, although using much less energy of course.

 I set off and sliced the waves as best I could and stuck at it until I got opposite the small plantation.
 Here I stowed the paddle securely, got blown round and unfurled the v-sail, ready to snatch it back down should it all be more than I could handle.
-In fact there were only a couple of hairy moments As you can see from the speed graph (right), my paddle out was pretty steady and straight, but under sail, speeds and direction were all over the place.
+In fact, there were only a couple of hairy moments As you can see from the speed graph (right), my paddle out was pretty steady and straight, but under sail, speeds and direction were all over the place.
 A couple of times either a gust or the optimal line saw the boat fly at along at over 5mph (left), but it never lasted.

 It does make me wonder what the PA sail is good for on my K40.
 In winds of over 15mph it seems hard work to maintain.
 Is it an inherent flaw of a lose, articulated mast – and one whose feet are not pressing directly onto a solid hardshell hull (I use a plastic dinner plate to spread the load/reduce wear).
 The fact is, Jeff managed fine on Ningaloo (right), ripping along in a boat that was four times heavier than the Incept.
 And in Shark Bay a few years earlier in the same tandem tanker, he was towing me in my Gumboat.

 A 10-15 mph breeze does often correspond to a nice steady sail, but that does seem a rather narrow margin of operation – something I recall someone else saying to me about V sails.
-I think it’s a combination of more practise required, hampered by the fact I’m in a light, buoyant, flaccid-chined IK.
+I think it’s a combination of more practice required, hampered by the fact I’m in a light, buoyant, flaccid-chined IK.
 It makes me wonder if the WindPaddle is worth another look (it was and I did), though I’m fairly sure the PA V-sail is more versatile; I doubt you could ride at 90°+ to the wind with the deeply dished WindPaddle.
 Another good thing about the PA is that it’s out of the way when down but dead easy and fast to deploy or stash.
 Just throw it up and see if it takes to the wind.
 Out this time I also felt that the thigh straps were particularly useful when edging the boat against the gusts.